sharibj/mixandmatch/README.md

-# mixandmatch
+# Mix and Match

-Mix and Match
+A simple app that lets you try out different outfits and play around with the colors of each piece of clothing.